The Barwitian Garden 2024

 10.00am - 4.30pm

 - Tickets can be booked and pre-paid online via TryBooking.
-Entry via payment at the gate will be accepted.
+You can also pay on the day.

 - Sustainable practices are important to OGV, therefore where possible please either print your own garden notes or save them for viewing on your mobile device.